Jacobs to run in Southern Tier, Tenney in Niagara County under new congressional map

 "I'm announcing my candidacy for the new #NY24, which includes areas I currently represent in Congress," Tenney said on Twitter shortly after Jacobs released his statement.
 "I will continue working to earn the support of voters across #NY24."

-"This partisan redistricting process created chaos & undermined the democratic process," she said.
+"This partisan redistricting process created chaos and undermined the democratic process," she said.

 The legislature's map so nakedly favored Democrats that State Supreme Court Judge Patrick F. McAllister appointed a "special master" – Carnegie-Mellon University redistricting expert Jonathan Cervas – to redraw the districts on a nonpartisan basis.